You can make money with your metal detector, but it takes some research and hard work to make it happen.

 Now that you know all about metal detecting, you ought to understand it is an enjoyable pastime and is bound to supply lots of entertainment and exercise.
 Plus, if you are lucky or merely just hardworking enough, it might turn into a profitable pastime!
 It is time to pick up the metal detector and get out there!

 They both spend most of their time metal detecting rivers and lakes and just about anywhere they can find water.

 Aquachigger tends to focus a lot on rivers and fields in the areas of American Civil War battles.

-Many of the more current metal detectors made now are mostly or all water proof.
-Many beach and underwater metal detectors are rated for about 200′ underwater.
-Many other metal detectors are normally rated for about 10′ underwater.
+Many of the more current metal detectors made now are mostly or all waterproof.
+Many beaches and underwater metal detectors are rated for about 200′ underwater.
+Many other metal detectors are generally rated for about 10′ underwater.

-One of the best, if not, the very best in metal detector today; the Elsec 5000 Diver Held Magnetometer made of tough non-corrosive material for heavy-duty, professional and amateur divers alike.
-Elsec was the world’s first ever company to use pulse induction technique of metal detection in commercial use back in the early 60s.
-By utilizing the best quality electronic components in the manufacture of underwater metal detector serves assurance in dependability and simple upkeep.
+One of the best metal detectors today; the Elsec 5000 Diver Held Magnetometer made of tough non-corrosive material for heavy-duty, professional, and amateur divers alike.
+Elsec was the world’s first-ever company to use the pulse induction technique of metal detection in commercial use back in the early 60s.
+Utilizing the best quality electronic components in the manufacture of an underwater metal detector satisfies dependability and simple upkeep.